Social Democratic Party (UK): The Alliance

 Following the result, Jenkins was pressured to step down as leader of the SDP by David Owen, MP of Plymouth Devonport who between 1974 and 1979 had been a minister in the Labour governments of Harold Wilson and James Callaghan.
 On 13 June, Jenkins stood down and of the six SDP MPs elected in 1983, only Owen stood for leader of the Party.
 Subsequently he became leader without any contest a week later.
 Owen was more sceptical about close relations with the Liberals than his predecessor Roy Jenkins, and favoured retaining the party's distinct identity.
 Owen's influence ensured that proposals for a merger between the two parties were shelved after a lengthy debate at the 1983 SDP conference.

 During the 1983–87 parliament, some SDP members started to become unsettled at what appeared to be the increasingly right-wing course taken by Owen.
 This resulted in some members launching the Limehouse Group in an attempt to keep the party on the centre-left course that was first propounded in the Limehouse Declaration.

 Two more SDP MPs were elected at by-elections during the 1983–87 parliament, but at the 1987 general election, the Alliance's share of the vote fell to 23%, and the SDP's parliamentary party was reduced from eight members to five.
 Jenkins was among those who lost their seats.
 Mike Hancock had won a by-election at Portsmouth South in 1984 from the Conservatives which was lost in 1987, but Rosie Barnes, who had won the bitterly contested Greenwich by-election in February 1987 from Labour, managed to hold on at the general election in June that year.

 From the outset, the formation of the Alliance had raised questions as to whether it would lead to a merged party, or the two parties were destined to compete with each other.
 This in turn led to grassroots tensions in some areas between Liberal and SDP branches that impaired their ability to mount joint campaigns successfully.
 Such cross-party feuding was part of the reason for Jenkins losing his Glasgow Hillhead seat to George Galloway of Labour in 1987.

+Another reason for cross-party feuding was whether the Alliance should support a minority Thatcher government or not, if that were to be the result of the 1987 election.
+Steel ruled out any coalition, while Owen insisted Labour was unfit to govern.

 Liberal pride was further damaged by the sustained lampooning of the Alliance by the ITV sketch comedy series Spitting Image, which portrayed Steel as the craven lickspittle of Owen; One sketch had Owen proposing to a simpering Steel that the parties merge under a new name: "and for our side we'll take 'Social Democratic', and from your side, we'll take 'Party'"; and indeed a new leader "from your side we will take 'David' and from ours 'Owen'", to which a hesitant Steel agreed.